Keep Your Grill in Top Shape

 Cleaning your Grill

 Cleaning the grill grate and the ash out is very important, the rest of the grill—not so much.
-About once a month take a rag and some cleaner to the outside of the grill to keep it looking nice and shiny.
+About once a month take a rag and some cleaner to the outside of the grill.
+Actually, this will keep it looking nice and shiny.
 Like a good cast iron pan, grilling over and over seasons the inside of your grill.